Crime in California: Why It Happens and What You Can Do About It

 Why Does Crime Happen?

 The reasons for committing a crime include greed, anger, jealousy, revenge, or pride.
-Some people decide to commit a crime and carefully plan everything in advance to increase gain and decrease risk.
+Some people decide to commit a crime and carefully plan everything to increase gain and decrease risk.
 Others commit crimes on impulse, out of rage or fear.

 The desire for material gain leads to property crimes such as robberies, burglaries, white-collar crimes, and auto thefts.
 The desire for control, revenge, or power leads to violent crimes such as murders, assaults, and rapes.